Chinatichampsus

-Chinatichampsus is an extinct genus of crocodilian from the Devil's Graveyard Formation of Texas, specifically the Dalquest Desert Research Site.
-It is a monotypic genus, containing only the type species Chintanichampsus wilsonorum.
-A single specimen, TMM 45911–1, was first discovered in 2010.
-Chinatichampsus is the most basal Eocene caimanine, dating to between 42.8 and 41.5 million years ago, and is considered to be more basal than Protocaiman.
+Chinatichampsus ("Chinati Mountains crocodile") is an extinct genus of alligatorid from Texas.
+A single specimen, consisting of a partial skull, was discovered in 2010, in strata from the Eocene-aged (42.8–41.5 Ma) Devil's Graveyard Formation.
+The specimen was probably mature judging by its size and the shape and size of the fenestrae (skull holes).
+It was described and named in 2021 by a team consisting of Michelle R. Stocker, Christopher A. Brochu, and E. Christopher Kirk.
+One species of Chinatichampsus, C. wilsonorum, has been named.
+Chinatichampsus was initially recovered as the most basal Eocene caimanine, part of the alligatorid subfamily which includes modern caimans, though a subsequent analysis found it to be part of a caimanine stem group including Gnatusuchus and Protocaiman.

 History of discovery

-The holotype of Chinatichampsus, TMM 45911–1, was discovered in 2010, in the Midwestern State University's Dalquest Desert Research Site.
+The holotype of Chinatichampsus, TMM 45911–1, consists of a skull, minus the lower jaw and most of the left dorsal (upper) surface.
+The left premaxilla is missing, and most of the left side of the cranium, as well as the right premaxilla, right nasal and right prefrontal, are also entirely absent.
+The specimen was discovered in 2010, in the Midwestern State University's Dalquest Desert Research Site.
 Strata from this locality are assigned to the Devil's Graveyard Formation, and the conglomeratic sandstones in which TM 45911-1 was discovered have been dated to between 42.8 and 41.5 million years ago.
 This corresponds to the late Uintan–early Duchesnean faunal stages.
 The fossil locality in which it was discovered has been nicknamed "Crocolicious".
+Upon collection, TM 45911-1 was transported to the Jackson School Museum of Earth History in Austin, Texas.
+In 2021, Michelle R. Stocker, Christopher A. Brochu, and E. Christopher Kirk assigned the specimen to a new genus and species, Chinatichampsus wilsonorum.

-The generic name of Chinatichampsus is derived from the Chinati Mountains and the Greek champsus (crocodile).
-The specific epithet honours Cornelia and Samuel Wilson, the discoverers of the holotype specimen.
+The generic name, Chinatichampsus is derived from the Chinati Mountains and the Greek champsus (crocodile).
+The specific epithet, wilsonorum, honours Cornelia and Samuel Wilson, the discoverers of the holotype specimen.

 Description

+Though no parts of TM 45911-1's postcranial skeleton were recovered, its describers hypothesize that it is a morphologically mature individual, older than two years of age, due to the size of the cranium and the proportions of the cranial fenestrae.